ctron/kura-examples/camel/camel-example-3/README.md

 ## Checking the result

 Check in the target system.
-You should see a random stream numbers on the topic `myapp/data`.
+You should see a random stream numbers on the topic `myapp/data` containing `random` as the single metric.